Making transport more robust and interpretable by moving data through a small number of anchor points: Latent Optimal Transport

 The update formula is given by

-where $\text{vec}(\cdot)$ denotes a vectorization operator converting a matrix to a column vector, and $D(\cdot)$ denotes the operator converting a vector to a diagonal matrix.
+where $\text{vec}(\cdot)$ denotes the operator converting a matrix to a column vector, and $D(\cdot)$ denotes the operator converting a vector to a diagonal matrix.
 We defer the detailed derivation to Appendix \ref{b:anchoropt}.
 Pseudo-code for the combined scheme can be found in Algorithm~\ref{alg:1}.
-Similarly to \cite{forrow2019statistical}, we use centroids from k-means clustering \cite{arthur2006k} to initialize the anchors. \alg has two main hyperparameters that must be specified: (i) the number of anchors and (ii) the regularization parameter epsilon.
-For details on the tuning of these parameters, please refer to Appendix \ref{sec:hyptun}.